chun-eric/socautomation/README.md

 # Security Operations Center Automation Lab

 ## About this project
 This project is an open sourced security operation center automation lab that tries to replicate and gain invaluable experience from what a SOC Analyst would do on a daily basis.
 It builds the infrastructure of a security operations center, as well providing real-time threats and alerts for a SOC Analyst to triage and remediate.
 The goal here is to automate as much of the process of what a SOC Analyst would do.
-We will also be implementing automated scripts for incident response.
+We will also be implementing automated scripts for incident response, accelerate threat detection and streamline SOC workflows.
+I expect there will be a lot of errors and breaks during this project which I am all for.

 ## Tools Used